-While working on your articles, you represent The Lantern and the School of Communication, as well as Ohio State as a whole.
-Please act responsibly and professionally.
-Any conduct unbecoming your role and responsibilities will impact your grade but, more importantly, will also impact your future career opportunities.
+We don't take attendance in this class.
+If you miss a lecture, I'll notice and expect to know why.
+Just as important is your attendance at weekly planning sessions, and regular communication, with Lantern editors.
+While working on your articles, you represent The Lantern.
+Any conduct unbecoming your role and responsibilities will impact this grade.
 This conduct includes following the SPJ code of ethics, which you will find in Module 1-1 of Carmen.
 It is one of your first required readings.